-- The LEA and at least one other organization partnered in the planning and design of the program; - Each partner has a substantial role to play in the delivery of services; - Each partner has significant ongoing involvement in the management and oversight of the program; and - Provision has been made for educational services or activities appropriate for adult family members of students participating in the 21st CCLC program. - Identify program goals and objectives that have the potential to increase student academic achievement and are based on scientifically based research that provides evidence that the program or activity will help students in meeting the Oklahoma Academic Standards.
+- The LEA and at least one other organization partnered in the planning and design of the program; - Each partner has a substantial role to play in the delivery of services; - Each partner has significant ongoing involvement in the management and oversight of the program; and - Provision has been made for educational services or activities appropriate for adult family members of students participating in the 21st CCLC program. - ▶ Identify program goals and objectives that have the potential to increase student academic achievement, are scientifically based, and provides evidence that the program or activity will help students in meeting the Oklahoma Academic Standards.